amirdew/CollectionViewPagingLayout/README.md

 collectionView.isPagingEnabled = true // enabling paging effect
 ```

-- Here you can set `numberOfVisibleItems`, by default it's null and that means it will load all of the cells at a time
+- Then you can set `numberOfVisibleItems`, by default it's null and that means it will load all of the cells at a time
 ```swift
 layout.numberOfVisibleItems = ...
 ```